 The CED encourages NGOs to provide country-specific information regarding States’ implementation of the Convention during the State review process.
 Submissions should: (1) provide the full name of the organization, (2) identify the State party to which the information relates, (3) indicate whether the submission should be kept confidential or can be posted, (4) not contain names of victims, unless consent is obtained by the victims themselves or the victims’ relatives, and (5) be submitted in English, French, or Spanish (although English is preferable as the Committee’s working language).
 Such reports should be submitted electronically in both PDF and Word document formats to [email protected].

 If an NGO or other civil society stakeholder wishes to attend a CED session in which a State party’s report is considered, they are requested to bring 20 hard copies of their “alternative report” to be distributed at the meeting.
 Otherwise, the organization should deliver 20 hard copies of the alternative report to the Secretariat of the CED at least two weeks in advance of the session.

-All NGOs and civil society representatives that intend to attend a CED session must be accredited by registering online at CSO-Net.
+All NGOs and civil society representatives that intend to attend a CED session must be accredited by creating an account and registering through the United Nations Indico system.
 Details on the deadlines and other requirements for each session will be listed as “Information note for NGOs” on the Committee on Enforced Disappearances’ webpage for the relevant session.

 RESEARCH AND ADDITIONAL SOURCES